Topics to be Learn:

 • Three Parts: Fundus, Body (Corpus), Cervix.

-• Endometrium: Inner highly vascular mucosa with uterine glands.
+• Layers: a) Perimetrium: Outer serous layer. b) Myometrium: Middle thick muscular layer. c) Endometrium: Inner highly vascular mucosa with uterine glands.

 • Functions: Receive ovum, develop placenta during pregnancy, expel young at birth.